Diana Uhlman

 Nancy Diana Joyce Uhlman born Hon.
 [Nancy] Diana Joyce Croft (31 March 1912 – 14 November 1999) was an English art gallery administrator for the Artists' International Association.
 She saved Croft Castle from demolition.

 Life

 Uhlman was born in South Kensington in 1912.
-Her conservative parents were Nancy Beatrice born Borwick and the politician Henry Page Croft, first Baron Croft.
+Her conservative parents were Nancy Beatrice née Borwick and the politician Henry Page Croft, first Baron Croft.
 Her maternal grandfather was Robert Hudson Borwick, first Baron Borwick.
 She was educated at St James's School in Malvern and she was "presented at court" after attending finishing schools in Paris and Florence.
 Her father was a war hero and leading xenophobic politician who in 1917 had been a co-founder of the National Party which opposed German influence.